 - Students are required to log in and out every session. - Absences and tardiness are significant areas of interest by potential employers such that any violation of the above will significantly lower the student's work habits grade as outlined in the department's grading policy. - Students who miss more than eight (8) class hours are subject to dismissal from the program.
 Absences and tardies are significant areas of interest by potential employers such that any violation of the above will lower the student's work habits grades as outlined in the program grading policy. - All assignments missed during the student's absence must be made up.
-It is student's responsibility to meet with the instructor to get missed assignments and handouts. - Attendance at the 4-hour HIV/AIDS training and at the 2-hour instruction on Florida Trauma Registry is mandatory.
+It is student's responsibility to meet with the instructor to get missed assignments and handouts. - Attendance at the 2-hour Trauma Methodology and Trauma Registry lecture is mandatory.
 (Per F.S.
-401.2701 5.c.) - Attendance at the 2-hour Trauma Methodology lecture is mandatory.
-(Per F.S.
-401.2701 5.b.) - Attendance at the SIDS training is mandatory (F.S.
-Section 383.3361 (1) & (3)

-• Leaving class: No member of the class will be permitted to leave the classroom, clinical site, or field internship without first discussing with and receiving the expressed permission of the lead instructor or preceptor.
+401.2701 5.b.
+5.c.) - Attendance at the SUID training is mandatory (F.S.
+Section 383.3361 (1) & (3) - Leaving class: No member of the class will be permitted to leave the classroom, clinical site, or field internship without first discussing with and receiving the expressed permission of the lead instructor or preceptor.